Play Games for free

-Cheating Dome presents: Elder Scrolls V: Skyrim, The for Xbox 360
+Cheating Dome presents Cheats & Hints for Elder Scrolls V: Skyrim, The running on Xbox 360

 This trick requires dragons roaming around and being far enough in the Dark Brotherhood to have Shadowmere.
 When you find where a dragon is located, Fast Travel there so Shadowmere can be with you.
 Start the battle with the dragon.
 Do not worry when the dragon goes after Shadowmere, as Shadowmere is invincible and will fight and eventually will kill the dragon for you.
 Use the Bound Swords spell as described above and it will have the same outcome.
 Go to the village named "Riverwood" and find a house called "Alvor & Sigrid's House".
 Inside is a man named Hadvar.
 Rest until it is after 8 a.m. so that Alvor leaves the house.
 Sigrid and the young girl should remain downstairs and Hadvar will be upstairs.
 If he is not, just wait and he will come upstairs.
 Save the game before the next part in case something goes wrong.
 Equip your strongest sword or weapon that you want improved skill for, and sneak behind him until he cannot see you.
 Do a heavy strike and he will stumble to the floor.
 When he gets up will have no knowledge that you hit him.
 He also never dies, so it can be done indefinitely.
 Repeat the process to level up as much as desired.
 This will also maximize your Sneak skill, and whatever weapon type you are using.
 At the beginning of the game, when you reach to the first town of Riverwood start chopping wood and find the man named Hod.
 He usually stands at the top of the sawmill during the day.
 He will pay you for "all the wood you can carry" as he puts it.
 However, there is no limit to how much you can make buy chopping wood and selling it to him.
 He never runs out of gold like the merchants.
 Chop and sell wood to him until you have as much gold as desired.
 After completing Boethiah's daedric quest, you are rewarded with the Ebony Mail artifact.
 In addition to being to move more silently, the armor gives you a constant 5 point poison damage effect for enemies that get too close.